maikowtesch/mf-test/README.md

 com.mftest.persistence.CardDAO
 ```

-They implement the core intefaces *UserPersistenceInterface* and *CardPersistenceInterface*.

 The Spring container injects these two classes into the core, as a concrete persistence implementation.

+They implement the core interfaces *UserPersistenceInterface* and *CardPersistenceInterface*.

 ## Test Instructions